ugurkara/sparrow-dnp/README.md

   Include
 -------
-JFreePDF is published to the Central Repository.
-You can include it in your projects with the following dependency:
+[Opendnp3](https://github.com/dnp3/opendnp3) is not published to the Central Repository.
+We need to install it into our Maven Local repository in order to use it as a project dependencies.
+You can include it in your projects with the following dependency

         <dependency>
             <groupId>com.automatak.dnp3</groupId>